Staff Directory

 In 2021, Valeria’s group produced three all-Big Sky selections, led by first-team nickelback Marte Mapu.
 Mapu broke out with 65 tackles, 10 PBUs, four interceptions, and four TFLs.
 He would later become Sacramento State’s first-ever Big Sky Defensive MVP in 2022 and the highest NFL draft pick in school history, going in the third round to the New England Patriots.

 Before Sacramento State, Valeria spent seven seasons at Eastern Washington (2012–2018), where he coached 10 all-Big Sky cornerbacks and served as recruiting coordinator for his final three years.
-His tenure included five FCS Playoff appearances and a 2018 FCS National Championship game trip.
+His tenure included five FCS Playoff appearances and a trip to the 2018 FCS National Championship game.
 Among his standouts was T.J.
 Lee III, a two-time All-American and future CFL standout.

 Earlier stops included Southeast Missouri (2011), Cal Poly (2010), and Idaho State (2007–09), where he coached D.J.
 Clark to two all-conference honors and an NFL career.
 Valeria began his college coaching career at Central Washington (2005–06), where both starting corners earned first-team all-conference recognition and the defense ranked 11th nationally in turnover margin.